MileHacker Logo

 Accessible Locations within Day-Trip Distance

-Mount Lemmon: Drive the spectacular Mount Lemmon Scenic Byway to the apex.
-Cooler temperatures, hiking trails, and the charming village of Summerhaven await.
+Mount Lemmon: Drive the spectacular Mount Lemmon A Scenic road to the summit.
+Cooler temperatures, hiking trails, and the charming small town of Summerhaven await.
 It is a dramatic change from desert to pine forest.

 Tombstone: Known as "The Town Too Tough to Die," this historic silver mining town is famous for the O.K.
 Corral shootout and Wild West history.
 Visitors observe reenactments and explore period buildings.